ajaysreedhar/node-addon-example/README.md

 > Hardware accelarated image rendering using SDL2

 Node.js follows a single threaded, event driven approach.
-Hence it is not advised to write CPU intensive applications in Javascript and run them with Node.js as it may obstruct the event loop.
+Hence it is not advised to write CPU intensive applications in JavaScript and run them with Node.js as it may obstruct the event loop.
-But it is possible to overcome this limitation to an extend with the help of _Node.js Addons_.
+One of the ways to overcome this limitation is leveraging multi-threading capabilities with the help of _Node.js Addons_.

-Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js runtime using the require() function, and used just as if they were an ordinary Javascript module.
+Node.js Addons are dynamically-linked shared libraries, written in C++, that can be loaded into Node.js runtime using the `require()` function, and used just as if they were an ordinary JavaScript module.

+This example demonstrates a Node.js Addon which performs GPU accelarated image rendering without interfering the event loop.
+Though the addon captures user inputs on the main thread, image rendering is performed on a new detached thread.

 ## Prerequisites